-After discovering this practice and the work of Jaime jackson and Peter Ramey, we returned our horses’ hooves to their natural state in 2008.
+After discovering this practice and the work of Jaime jackson and Peter Ramey, we returned our horses’ hooves to their natural state in 2008 with the help of Dermot Mc Court, an ex farrier with huge expertise in the area of Natural Hoof Care.
 All our horses have been barefoot ever since, and we’ve been doing all the trimming ourselves.

 It is important to realise that without trimming and with insufficient natural wear, domestic horses’ hooves would grow too long and distorted, and the horn would not grow strong enough for the horse to be working comfortably on hard ground.
 So regular trimming is essential for healthy hooves.